rperry99/coloro-swatches/readme.md

 I recently found out about the [Coloro X WGSN Color of The Year](https://coloro.com/key-colors#KeyColors-A/W-26/27).
 I thought I would make a little swatch thing inspired by their swatch page.

 This is mostly just for some front end practice for myself.
+I, nor this project is affiliated with either Coloro or WGSN.
+This is purely a for-fun project for myself.

 ## More Colors Coming